- Explore the islands of Santa Cruz, Floreana, and Isabela by private yacht

 Day 4: Isabela Island

 Board a local boat this morning to reach the spectacular Tintoreras Islet for a short hike and some snorkeling.
 See Humboldt penguins, marine iguanas, sea lions, and sharks, which rest in the natural channels formed by lava flows.
 Afterward, you can snorkel in the turquoise water and spot different fish, sea turtles, rays, and penguins before returning to Puerto Villamil for lunch.

 Take an afternoon stroll to Los Humedales (the Wetlands), a stunning area characterized by sandy beaches, rocky shores, and mangroves.
-While walking along the main trail, you can see all four species of mangroves found in the Galapagos, and observe bright pink flamingos and migratory birds including whimbrels, short-billed dowitchers, Wilson’s phalaropes, common terns, blue-winged teals, osprey, black-bellied and semipalmated plovers, and greater and lesser yellowlegs.
+While walking along the main trail, you can see all four species of mangroves found in the Galápagos and observe bright pink flamingoes and migratory birds, including whimbrels, short-billed dowitchers, Wilson's phalaropes, common terns, blue-winged teals, osprey, black-bellied and semipalmated plovers, and greater and lesser yellowlegs.
 Continuing along the path, you'll arrive at the Tortoise Breeding Center, home to tortoises of all sizes and subspecies.
 After experiencing this intimate look at the flora and fauna of Isabela island, return to your hotel, where the rest of your afternoon is free to relax or explore on your own.

 Day 5: Isabela - Santa Cruz